NMTS Funding Priorities

 3. Group Music Therapy (Off-Site)

 Through our work at Northern Nevada Adult Mental Health Services, we have found that there is incredible need for additional mental health services in our community.
-NMTS is responding by working toward providing music therapy groups in partnership with other organizations that are already serving these fragile populations.
+NMTS is responding by providing music therapy groups in partnership with other organizations that are already serving these fragile populations.
 These organizations do not have the means to support music therapy for their clients, and so we are seeking funding to serve people where they are.

 Thanks again for your interest in Note-Able Music Therapy Services.